AravindTeja35/Redefining-Superhost-Status-Airbnb-/README (1).md

 **Conclusion**

 While the current superhost system may not offer significant advantages, the project proposes revising it along with implementing data-driven strategies to assist hosts in maximizing bookings and revenue.
-The ultimate goal is to provide a more profitable and efficient platform for hosts and a better, more reliable service for guests.
+The ultimate goal is to provide a more profitable and efficient platform for hosts and more reliable service for guests.